quasilyte/pathing/README.md

 		CellHeight:  cellSize,
 	})

-	// We'll use Greedy BFS pathfinder.
-	bfs := pathing.NewGreedyBFS(pathing.GreedyBFSConfig{})
+	// We'll use Greedy BFS pathfinder (A* is also available). bfs := pathing.NewGreedyBFS(pathing.GreedyBFSConfig{})

 	// Tile kinds are needed to interpret the cell values.